 Best Places to Visit in Japan

 Japan is an incredible country to visit.
-So much so, that I think every corner of Japan is the best place to visit!
+So much so, that I think every corner is the best place to visit in Japan!
 But before I get carried away, let me clarify that there is a clear hierarchy when it comes to the most popular places to visit.

 The route for the first-time traveller is very clear.
 Most visit Tokyo, Kyoto and Osaka at the very least and throw in a couple of day trips to one or more of these destinations; Hakone, Hiroshima and Nara.

 While these are incredible destinations, I also want to encourage you to step off the beaten track, as there are so many other wonderful gems to discover around Japan.